- How It Works

-- Discover that aerobic bacteria consume far more organic solids in the septic tank than anaerobic bacteria do.
+- Discover that aerobic bacteria consume far more organic solids in septic tanks than anaerobic bacteria do.

-- Learn about the three key layers within the septic tank and what each contains.
+- Learn about the three key layers within septic tanks and what each contains.

 - Discover that Aero-Stream can successfully execute a controlled aerobic conversion of your septic tank, saving your system and thousands of dollars compared to system replacement!

 Overview of Septic Tanks

 - to create a holding space where some of the solids can be separated from the liquids

 - to break down solids through a biochemical process involving the bacteria